Miners Vale, Rio Tinto accused of neglecting displaced Mozambicans

-In a report on the social impact of a mining boom in the war-scarred southern African country, the New York-based group noted the plight of more than 2,000 families displaced to make way for multi-billion dollar coal mines run by Vale (VALE5.SA) and Rio Tinto (RIO.L).
+In a report on the social impact of a mining boom in the war-scarred southern African country, the New York-based group noted the plight of more than 2,000 families displaced to make way for multi-billion dollar coal mines run by Vale and Rio Tinto.

 Families in the northwest province of Tete had faced “significant and sustained disruptions in accessing food, water and work” since being moved between 2009 and 2011, the report said.